GSA-TTS/assessment-review-tool/docs/localDevelopment.md

 file so the simplest path forward is just to use Rancher, which ships with docker-compose compatibility.

 You will likely encounter difficulties trying to run this on your GFE.
-The best path forward is to use a [GitHub Codespace](#github-codespace).
+One path is to use a [GitHub Codespace](#github-codespace).

 # Tools
 ## Necessary